pooya-mohammadi/intro_to_git/Readme.md

 # Introduction to Git
 ![](images/readme/gitgithub.png)</br>
 This repo contains a series of notes for using Git and GitHub.</br>
-It's aimed at making it easy to work with Git and GitHub practically and avoiding its nuances.</br> I'm releasing a series of YouTube videos based on the content of this repo.
+It's aimed at making it easy to work with Git and GitHub practically</br> I'm releasing a series of YouTube videos based on the content of this repo.
 You can find the videos in the following link:</br>
 [intro_to_git youtube series](https://youtube.com/playlist?list=PL2g_5adpoaeLfkAnqPH3sYQDYLeFYgr0b)